scepman/scepman-docs/docs/details.md

 {% hint style="warning" %}
 SCEPman issues certificates that are **intended for authentication and transport encryption**.
 That said, you can deploy user and device certificates used for network authentication, WiFi, VPN, RADIUS and similar services.

 **You may** use SCEPman for transactional **digital signatures** i.e. for S/MIME signing in Microsoft Outlook.
 If you plan to use the certificates for message signing you need to add the corresponding extended key usages in the Intune profile configuration.
-Please keep in mind, that SCEPman certificates are trusted in your organization only.
+Please keep in mind that SCEPman certificates are trusted in your organization only.
 SCEPman does not issue publicly trusted certificates.

 **Do not** use SCEPman **for email-encryption** i.e. for S/MIME mail encryption in Microsoft Outlook (without a separate technology for key management).
 The nature of **the SCEP protocol does not include a mechanism to backup or archive private key material.** If you would use SCEP for email-encryption you may lose the keys to decrypt the messages at a later time.
 {% endhint %}